Language Inclusion for Boundedly-Ambiguous Vector Addition Systems is Decidable

 In this section we aim to prove Theorem~\ref{thm:unambiguous}.
 However, possibly a more valuable contribution of this section is a novel technique which we introduce in order to show Theorem~\ref{thm:unambiguous}.
 The essence of this technique is to introduce a regular lookahead to words, namely to decorate each letter of a word with a piece of information regarding some regular properties of the suffix of this word.
-For technical reasons we realise it by the use of finite monoids.
+For technical reasons, we realise it by using finite monoids.

-The high level intuition behind the proof of Theorem~\ref{thm:unambiguous} is the following.
-We first introduce the notion of $(M,h)$-decoration of words, languages and VASSes, where $M$ is a monoid and $h: \Sigma^* \to M$ is a homomorphism.
-Proposition~\ref{prop:decoration} states that language inclusion of two VASSes can be reduced to language inclusion of its decorations.
-On the other hand Theorem~\ref{thm:uvass-to-hvass} shows that for appropriately chosen pair $(M,h)$ the decorations of unambiguous VASSes are deterministic HVASSes.
+The high-level intuition behind the proof of Theorem~\ref{thm:unambiguous} is the following.
+We first introduce the notion of $(M,h)$-decoration of words, languages and VASS, where $M$ is a monoid and $h: \Sigma^* \to M$ is a homomorphism.
+Proposition~\ref{prop:decoration} states that language inclusion of two VASS can be reduced to language inclusion of its decorations.
+On the other hand Theorem~\ref{thm:uvass-to-hvass} shows that for appropriately chosen pair $(M,h)$ the decorations of unambiguous VASS are deterministic HVASS.
 Theorem~\ref{thm:reg-sep-upgrade} states that such an appropriate pair can be computed quickly enough.
-Thus language inclusion of unambiguous VASSes reduces to language inclusion of deterministic HVASSes, which is in \ackermann due to Theorem~\ref{thm:hvass-inclusion}.
+Thus, the language inclusion of unambiguous VASS reduces to language inclusion of deterministic HVASS, which is in \ackermann due to Theorem~\ref{thm:hvass-inclusion}.

 Recall that a monoid $M$ together with a homomorphism $h: \Sigma^* \to M$ and an accepting subset $F \subseteq M$ recognises a language $L$ if $L = h^{-1}(F)$.
 In other words $L$ is exactly the set of words $w$ such that $h(w) \in F$.
 The following proposition is folklore, for details see~\cite{DBLP:reference/hfl/Pin97} (Proposition 3.12).